Ranchonyx/ranchonyx.github.io/index.md

 Creative name, I know.
 Counts word occurrences in a as parameter give file.
 Supports .txt, crazy, I know

+### A sample of my coding style.
+> This is the code for an application that counts occurrences of words in a text file.

 ```java
 import java.io.*;
 import java.util.HashMap;